hirasso/wp-sync-deploy/README.md

 - [ ] Do you have to update your rewrite rules?
 (The script attempts to do this automatically)
 - [ ] - [ ] Do you need to delete transients on the remote server?
 (The script attempts to do this automatically)
 - [ ] Was the cache flushed?
 (If you are using [WP Super Cache](https://wordpress.org/plugins/wp-super-cache/), the script attempts to do this automatically)

+## WP-CLI on the remote server

+To ensure compatibility with the widest range of hosting servers, this script installs WP-CLI automatically on the remote server.
+This also has the advantage that you can provide a custom alias for the `php` binary to be used on the remote server (handy scenarios where staging and production share the same server)